HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 \subsubsection{Crystal Imperfections}

-Growing a perfectly transparent \ce{SD_2} crystal is notoriously challenging \cite{anghel_solid_2018,morris_measurements_2002,atchison_measured_2005,thomasBrys,IR_thesis,korobkina_growing_2022}.
-The goal of perfect optical transparency is hindered by the crystal defects induced by thermal stress.
-Meanwhile, high-purity ortho-\ce{D_2} is achievable.
-However, cracks and frost buildup on the surface seem inevitable.
-The former are produced in the cooling phase and during temperature cycling, while the latter is a snow-like layer on the \ce{SD_2} surface that is created by a small amount of \ce{D_2} undergoing sublimation during a proton pulse.
+Growing a perfectly transparent \ce{SD_2} crystal is clearly known as a challenge \cite{anghel_solid_2018,morris_measurements_2002,atchison_measured_2005,thomasBrys,IR_thesis,korobkina_growing_2022}.
+The goal of perfect optical transparency is hindered by the crystal defects due to thermal stress.
+If high-purity ortho-\ce{D_2} is achievable, cracks and frost buildup on the surface seem inevitable.
+The former are produced during the cooling phase and also during temperature cycling, while the latter is a snow-like layer on the \ce{SD_2} surface created by a small amount of \ce{D_2} undergoing sublimation during a proton pulse.

-These defects have been extensively studied because they strongly affect the UCN yield, but there is limited evidence of the interaction with higher energy neutrons in the VCN range.
-In this section, we address the issue with the available knowledge, keeping in mind that an in-depth study would be needed for further applications.
+As they are strongly affecting the UCN yield, those defects have been extensively studied but there is limited evidence of the interaction with higher energy neutrons in the VCN range.
+In this section, we address this point based on the available knowledge, keeping in mind that a more detailed study would be necessary for further applications.

-The influence of cracks on the \ce{SD_2} transparency has been studied in \cite{morris_measurements_2002,thomasBrys}.
-Cracks lead to a sharp change in potential $\Delta V_F = \SI{104}{neV}$ at the boundaries between \ce{D_2} and vacuum, which results in elastic scattering at the interface.
-This effect has been observed and quantified in a SANS experiment with cold neutrons in \cite{thomasBrys}.
-Due to their low energies, UCN can be totally reflected, thus reducing the transmitted intensity.
-In the same work, it is also shown how the transmission of a directional VCN beam is heavily affected by a deteriorated crystal.
-While the small-angle elastic scattering at the boundaries explains the increase in the cross section, it is less clear how a smaller mean-free path could affect the moderation and isotropic emission of VCN.
+The impact of cracks on the \ce{SD_2} transparency has been studied in \cite{morris_measurements_2002,thomasBrys}.
+The presence of cracks induces a sharp change in potential $\Delta V_F = \SI{104}{neV}$ at the boundaries between \ce{D_2} and vacuum, resulting in elastic scattering at the interface, an effect that has been observed and quantified in a SANS experiment with cold neutrons \cite{thomasBrys}.
+UCN can be totally reflected due to their low energies, thus reducing the transmitted intensity.
+The same work also shows how the transmission of a directional VCN beam is heavily impacted by a deteriorated crystal.
+The small-angle elastic scattering at the boundaries explains the cross section increase but the effect that a a smaller mean-free path could have on the moderation and isotropic emission of VCN is less clear.